 The Western Working Group Sporting Stag target is 20 to 25 stags per annum from the open range estates.
-The SNH model spreadsheet suggests a deer density of 7.5 to 9.5 deer/km will provide for this.
-The deer density from the February 2022 count for the WWG open range was 6.2 deer/km.
+The SNH model spreadsheet suggests a deer density of 7.5 to 9.5 deer/km2 will provide for this.
+The deer density from the February 2022 count for the WWG open range was 6.2 deer/km2.
 With almost daily as well as seasonal movement reported between the WWG open range and the FLS WWG woodlands through the porous fences the Sporting Stag cull is achieved from the combined population.
-More recent losses of deer into the NSWG DMG area through breaches in their fence will however impact the WWG sporting stag target.
-With no detail of the additional culls in the neighbouring NSWG DMG, an estimate is included to allow for this in our population model.